g-piras/HTML-Project/README/readme.md

 }
 ```

-**function** -> called on loading of the jsonblob to convert and excecute the necessary page start functions
+**function** -> called on loading of the jsonblob to convert and excecute the necessary page on start functions

 ```js
 function (text) {